What is stress urinary incontinence?

 - less than three bowel movements each week

-If you have chronic constipation you will need to talk to your Pharmacist, Continence Nurse Advisor or GP as they will assist you in selecting the right laxative for you.
+If you have chronic constipation you will need to talk to your Pharmacist, Continence Nurse Advisor or General Practitioner (GP) as they will assist you in selecting the right laxative for you.
 Make sure your diet is high in fibre and that you drink well throughout the day.
 Fibre supplements are great but if you are not drinking enough fluid, they too can cause you to become bloated and constipated.

 Urinary tract infections can also cause symptoms similar to stress incontinence.
 So it is really important to have your urine tested by your local GP.